Growing Spinach In Containers:

 Spinach is a cool-season vegetable, and the best season to grow spinach in containers is in very early spring, and in fall and winter.

 Containers for Growing Spinach In Containers:

-Suitable containers for growing spinach in the container should be least 6-8 inches deep and 7 to 8 width.
+Suitable containers for growing spinach in the container should be at least 6-8 inches deep and 7 to 8 in width.
 The container should have more width than depth.
-Choose a smaller container if you plant to grow one plant, and large container if growing more than one plants choose large containers.
-Select large window boxes, wooden boxes, plastic or ceramic containers or any recycled bins.
+Choose a smaller container if you plant to grow one plant, and a large container if growing more than one plants choose large containers.
+Select large window boxes, wooden boxes, plastic or ceramic containers, or any recycled bins.

 Make sure the container should have 2 to 3 drain holes.
 And wash the container with warm water and soap before planting.
 And fill the bottom layer of the container with a thin layer of gravel.